-NVESTMENT ANALYSIS is the process of evaluating total costs and measuring these against total benefits to determine whether or not a proposed venture will be profitable.
-If benefits outweigh costs, then the investment is worthwhile.
-If costs outweigh benefits, then the investment will lose money and is thus considered infeasible.
-In this chapter, we evaluate ATN as a worthwhile investment from the perspective of taxpayers.
+Investment analysis is the process of evaluating total costs and measuring these against total benefits to determine whether a proposed venture will be profitable.
+If benefits outweigh costs, the investment is worthwhile.
+If costs outweigh benefits, the investment will lose money and could be considered infeasible.
+In this chapter, we evaluate ATN as an investment from the perspective of taxpayers.